(1) Do you hold any type of trial or any aspect of trial via videoconference (e.g., out-of-state witness)?

 Kazanjian, J.: Yes.
 I encourage the use of technology.
 If you cannot agree, please raise that issue at the final trial conference and I will resolve it.
 I also urge parties to make arrangements with the clerk to practice the technology in the courtroom before trial.

-Ricciuti, J.: I agree with all of my colleagues on this.
+Squires-Lee, J.: I agree with all my colleagues.

 Krupp, J.: BLS cases are often heavy document cases.
 Do not lose the jurors in the sea of documents.
 Think about ways to pare down the documents you need.
 If you must introduce many documents, work hard to keep the case interesting for the jurors.
 There are many software products available that allow a document to be projected on a screen, a portion to be highlighted, and then the highlighted portion to be blown up so it can be seen at a distance by the jurors.
 Making sure the jurors know which part of a document you are addressing is key to keeping the jurors engaged.

 Kazanjian, J.: The goal should be to keep the jury’s attention and to simplify the issues.
-This also applies to the bench trials.
-It is more effective if you focus your case and the issues for the judge.
+This also applies to bench trials.
+It is more effective if you focus your case and the issues for the judge and jurors.